CodsXBlastin/compression-algorithm-excerise/README.md

 ## Running the project

-Download/clone the project and type the folloding in the command line:
+Download/clone the project and type the following in the command line:

 ```bash
 python3 app.py